 Do you like watching the waves?
 In 2019, Surfline released the premium version of their app where you can watch HD live streams of your favorite surf spots on your phone.
 With this, you don’t need to wake up early in the morning to check the wave swells, only to end up going back home because the water’s flat or too unpredictable.
 Even when you’re not surfing, you still get to enjoy your favorite pastime.
 How awesome is that?

 To be honest, the Surfline Premium had a pretty smooth start — but not until 2020 happened.
 In this article, we’ll tell you all about it.
-We’ll also be discussing if the premium version is really worth your investment, along with the features that give it edge over other forecasting websites.
+We’ll also be discussing if the premium version is really worth your investment, along with the features that give it an edge over other forecasting websites.

 The History of Surfline